mcruz206/LearnAI-Bootcamp/Lab02.3_customvision01/README.md

 ### Step 5: Train the project

-Now that we've added tags and images to the project, we can train it.
-Insert the following code after the end of code that you added in step 4..
+Now that we have added tags and images to the project, we can train it.
+Insert the following code after the end of code that you added in the prior step.
 This creates the first iteration in the project.
 We can then mark this iteration as the default iteration.